 Welcome to the Wagner Music Department!

 Current and entering students: If you are a current Wagner student and would like to study music with us, whether as a music major, an Arts Administration music concentrator, or just for its own sake, please complete the Music Theory Placement Exercise.
-You may complete this exercise at any time and send it to the music department administrator in Campus Hall 109.
+You may complete this exercise at any time, following the directions on the first page.
 We will use the results to determine the most appropriate course for you to take as you begin your study of music at Wagner.

-If you are a current student, please check back here, or contact us, for information about next semester’s courses and requirements.
+If you are a current student, please check MyWagner for information about course offerings and availability.
 Students interested in performing a recital should consult the department’s Recital Guidelines.

 An overview of music at Wagner